 WATERSHED CONDITIONS: Flood Outlook Statement

-Residents are advised to stay away from rivers as the forecasted weather may rapidly increase river flows and banks might be unstable and slippery.
+Residents are advised to stay away from rivers as the forecasted weather may rapidly increase river flows, cause slippery river banks, and weaken ice cover.
 Parents are encouraged to explain these dangers to their children.